Tim Giago: Career

-Giago served with the US Navy at the San Francisco Naval Shipyard, where he started writing because his commander noticed "he typed well" and assigned him to produce the base newspaper.
+Giago served with the U.S. Navy at the San Francisco Naval Shipyard, where he started writing because his commander noticed "he typed well" and assigned him to produce the base newspaper.
 Giago also wrote personal articles and poems about his mission school experience, first published in the monthly journal Wassaja, run by Jeannette and Rupert Costo of San Francisco during the 1970s.

 Jim Carrier, then an editor of the Rapid City Journal, saw his work and offered Giago a column for $10 a week.
 In 1979, his "Notes from Indian Country" became the first American Indian voice in a South Dakota newspaper.
 Giago's hiring had followed Wounded Knee incident in 1973 at the Pine Ridge Indian Reservation, which received international attention, and near civil war on the reservation during the next few years, but, as Carrier wrote later, "none of the state's 11 daily newspapers or 145 weeklies covered the mayhem in any depth, relying instead on the Associated Press or printing nothing at all."
 A year later the paper offered Giago a full-time position and he began to learn the newspaper business.
 As a young reporter, he was sometimes told that he could not cover events at the Pine Ridge Reservation because he could not be "objective", an opinion which he questioned.

 In 1981, Giago moved back to the reservation to begin the Lakota Times with Doris Giago (his wife at the time) as a weekly community newspaper to represent his neighbors' lives.
 It was the first independently owned Native American newspaper; most papers published on reservations have been owned by tribal governments.
 In the beginning, he earned revenue by publishing the most complete list of pow-wows nationally and selling related advertising.
 This gave him needed independence on the reservation.
 He wrote editorials criticizing US and state policy related to Native Americans, and his columns were soon syndicated by Knight-Ridder.
 After his criticism of AIM's violence on the reservation, his offices were fire-bombed.
 Despite his criticism of programs, he gradually earned the respect of tribal governments, and gained their support for his independence during difficult years.